-Based on several years of planning and public involvement activities, the RfQ aims to identify operators interested in implementing CACS.
-The CACS proposal stems from planning and public involvement activities that were facilitated by SWRPC, on behalf of the MRCC, with support from a stakeholder Advisory Task Force and the assistance of private transit consulting firms.
+Based on several years of planning and public involvement activities, the RfQ aims to identify operators interested in implementing CARS.
+The CARS program proposal stems from planning and public involvement activities that were facilitated by SWRPC, on behalf of the MRCC, with support from a stakeholder Advisory Task Force and the assistance of private transit consulting firms.
 The first stage of planning work and public involvement, conducted between July 2021 and June 2023, involved an assessment of existing community transportation services and gaps in needed services.
 It culminated in a report produced by SWRPC called Opportunities for Expanding Volunteer Driver Program Categories and Addressing Unmet Need which was published in June 2023.
 A second stage of work was conducted with the assistance of transit consulting firm Steadman Hill Consulting between July 2023 and June 2024.
 It involved additional work putting together an implementation framework for the first phase of the NextGen Project’s implementation, including the development of goals, an evaluation of various models of transit service delivery, and the development of an Implementation Plan (Steadman Hill Consulting Implementation Plan).

 SWRPC recently reengaged Steadman Hill Consulting, Inc. (SHC) as an on-call transit consultant to assist with the launch of the NextGen Project from March 2026 through June 2027.
-SHC will play a support role in evaluating potential CACS transit operators and providing support to MRCC and the selected operator(s) to prepare for a launch.
+SHC will play a support role in evaluating potential CARS transit operators and providing support to MRCC and the selected operator(s) to prepare for launch.
 Transit consultant services available will include facilitating maintenance and operations planning, software and hardware research and procurement, governance and policy technical assistance, outreach, education and public relations assistance, and other miscellaneous needs.

 4 Scope of Services

-As noted in the introduction, the proposed CACS will address many of the “unmet need” rides that existing MRCC-affiliated volunteer driver programs are unable to accommodate due to the lack of volunteer drivers.
+As noted in the introduction, the proposed CARS program will address many of the “unmet need” rides that existing MRCC-affiliated volunteer driver programs are unable to accommodate due to the lack of volunteer drivers.
 Typical reasons for volunteer driver unavailability may include the time of day of the request or the geographical location of the ride.
 As noted earlier, up to 10% of MRCC-affiliated volunteer driver program rides are unmet due to driver unavailability.
 Over the past three fiscal years, this has ranged from x to y number of rides.
 Most of these ride requests are for medical or health services.

-The intent of the CACS system will be for volunteer driver programs to refer rides to the selected transportation providers on a rolling and as-needed basis.
-It is anticipated that CACS transportation providers will have 48-hour notice ahead of the requested ride time, similar to the timeframe given to NH-based Medicaid transportation providers.
-Vendors are expected to utilize their own vehicle fleet, and drivers and vehicles will be required to meet applicable state and federal requirements including insurance coverage.
+The intent of the CARS program will be for volunteer driver programs to refer rides to the selected transportation providers on a rolling and as-needed basis.
+It is anticipated that CARS transportation providers will have 48-hour notice ahead of the requested ride time, similar to the timeframe given to NH-based Medicaid transportation providers.
+Vendors are expected to utilize their own vehicle fleet, and drivers and vehicles will be required to meet applicable state and federal requirements including insurance coverage at a minimum of $250,000 per person and $500,000 per incident.
 Some rides will need wheelchair access vehicles.
 Service delivery will be curb to curb.
 Some long-distance trips to the Veterans Administration Medical Center in White River Junction, VT, Dartmouth Hitchcock Medical Center, Lebanon, specialists in Metro Boston and other tri-state locations (NH-VT-MA) are anticipated to make up a portion of ride requests.
 Base eligibility for rides will be restricted to riders needing a ride to or from the 33-town MRCC district shown in Map 1, however, rides that can be met with in the GKS zone will be managed by the GKS service provider(s).